-&lt;sup>34 The CFR backtesting results under the proposed methodology (both with and without Blackout Period Exposure Adjustment) indicate that the proposed methodology provided better overall coverage during the volatile period following the U.S. election than under the current methodology.
+34 The CFR backtesting results under the proposed methodology (both with and without Blackout Period Exposure Adjustment) indicate that the proposed methodology provided better overall coverage during the volatile period following the U.S. election than under the current methodology.
 The CFR Backtesting results under the proposed methodology were also more stable over the May 2016 through October 2017 study period than the CFR backtesting results under the existing methodology.

-&lt;sup>35 FICC implemented the Margin Proxy at the end of April 2017.
+35 FICC implemented the Margin Proxy at the end of April 2017.
 As a result, the CFR backtesting coverage under the current methodology increased in May 2017 and were more consistent with the CFR backtesting results under the proposed methodology from May 2017 through October 2017.
 Based on data reflected in the impact study, FICC observes that for the period May 1, 2017 to November 30, 2017 an approximate 7% increase in average aggregate AM RFD across all Netting Members.

-a front-weighted 1-year look-back (which is currently utilized today) to a 10-year lookback period that is not front-weighted and would include, to the extent applicable, an additional stressed period.
-The proposed extended look-back period would help to ensure that the historical simulation contains a sufficient number of historical market conditions (including but not limited to stressed market conditions).
+The third benefit of the proposed sensitivity approach is that it would provide FICC with the ability to adjust the look-back period that FICC uses for purposes of calculating the VaR Charge.
+Specifically, FICC would change the look-back period from a front-weighted36 1-year look-back (which is currently utilized today) to a 10-year look-back period that is not front-weighted and would include, to the extent applicable, an additional stressed period.37 The proposed extended look-back period would help to ensure that the historical simulation contains a sufficient number of historical market conditions (including but not limited to stressed market conditions).

 While FICC could extend the 1-year look-back period in the existing full revaluation approach to a 10-year look-back period, the performance of the existing model could deteriorate if current market conditions are materially different than indicated in the historical data.
 Additionally, since the full revaluation approach requires FICC to maintain in-house complex pricing models and mortgage prepayment models, enhancing these models to extend the look-back period to include 10 years of historical data involves significant model development.
-The sensitivity approach, on the other hand, would leverage external vendor data to incorporate a longer look-back period of 10 years, which would allow the proposed model to capture periods of historical volatility.
+The sensitivity approach, on the

-&lt;sup>36 A front-weighted look-back period assigns more weight to the most recent market observations thus effectively diminishing the value of older market observations.
+36 A front-weighted look-back period assigns more weight to the most recent market observations thus effectively diminishing the value of older market observations.
 The front-weighted approach is based on the assumption that the most recent price history is more relevant to current market volatility levels.

-&lt;sup>37 Under the proposed model, the 10-year look-back period would include the 2008/2009 financial crisis scenario.
+37 Under the proposed model, the 10-year look-back period would include the 2008/2009 financial crisis scenario.
 To the extent that an equally or more stressed market period does not occur when the 2008/2009 financial crisis period is phased out from the 10-year look-back period (i.e., from September 2018 onward), pursuant to the QRM methodology document, FICC would continue to include the 2008/2009 financial crisis scenario in its historical scenarios.
 However, if an equally or more stressed market period emerges in the future, FICC may choose not to augment its 10-year historical scenarios with those from the 2008/2009 financial crisis.